Gavrailov/Gavrailov/README.md

 🌱 I’m currently learning to use Java and exploring front-end technologies like HTML, CSS, and JavaScript.
 I am also dabbling with Spring Boot, Kubernetes,Docker and databases such as MongoDB and SQL.

-⚡ At one point in my life, I played video games professionally, which fueled my competitiveness and drives my ambition in programming to continually improve.
+⚡ At one point in my life, I played video games professionally, which fueled my competitiveness and drives my ambition to continually improve.

 📫 You can reach me through my email at: agavrailov88@gmail.com
 <!--